mtimmin65/Engineering_4_Notebook/README.md

 code-[CallanSmith](https://github.com/CallanSmith/Engineering_4_Notebook#Countdown_2)
 ### Reflection

-a good review on using leds. pretty cool easy assignment.
+The First green Led i used didn't work so that was confusing for a moment Because it was working other than the liftoff. then i replaced it and it worked.

 ## Launch_Pad_Part_3

 ### Assignment Description

-press a button that starts what we did in the previouse assignment.
+Add a button that starts what we did in the previouse assignment.

 ### Evidence